Best SEO Reporting Tools in 2025

 Google Looker Studio is a free data visualization and reporting tool from Google.
 It connects natively to Google Search Console, Google Analytics 4, Google Ads, BigQuery, and Google Sheets.
 You can also connect to third-party data sources through community connectors, including Ahrefs, SEMrush, and most rank tracking tools.
 Reports are built by dragging and dropping charts, tables, scorecards, and filters onto a canvas.

-The tool is completely free with no usage limits.
-There is a Looker Studio Pro tier for enterprise features like team workspaces and SLA support, but the free version is sufficient for most SEO reporting needs.
+The standard tool is completely free with no usage limits.
+There is a Looker Studio Pro tier that adds team workspaces, enterprise governance, dedicated support, and a much higher scheduled-delivery cap, but the free version is sufficient for most SEO reporting needs.
+Google publishes the Pro per-user rate on its marketing page rather than in the core docs, so confirm the current figure before you commit a team to it.

 Pros: Completely free, native Google data source connections, highly customizable layouts, interactive filters and date ranges, shareable via link or embedded, community connector ecosystem, real-time data.
 Cons: Steep learning curve for custom reports, no built-in SEO templates (start from scratch or find community templates), slow performance with large datasets, limited scheduling options on free tier, can break when data sources change schemas.